Skip to main content

 GnRH travels a short distance to the pituitary gland, another key endocrine structure in the brain.
 In response to GnRH, the pituitary releases two other hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones enter the bloodstream and travel to the testes.

 LH is the primary signal that stimulates the Leydig cells in the testes to produce and release testosterone.
-As in the blood rise, this increase is detected by both the pituitary and the hypothalamus.
+As testosterone levels in the blood rise, this increase is detected by both the pituitary and the hypothalamus.
 This feedback signal causes them to reduce their output of GnRH and LH, which in turn slows down testosterone production.

 This elegant system ensures that the body produces just enough testosterone to meet its needs without producing an excess.
 It is a self-regulating thermostat that maintains hormonal equilibrium.
-Understanding this axis is fundamental to understanding the effects of therapy.
+Understanding this axis is fundamental to understanding the effects of testosterone replacement therapy.
 Introducing testosterone from an external source interrupts this conversation, a factor that carries both therapeutic potential and inherent risk.

 Intermediate